PRP plasma (1 eprubetă)

 We remind you that independent interpretation of the results is unacceptable, the information provided below is for reference purposes only.

-Hemoglobin is a vital protein found in red blood cells (erythrocytes) that plays a crucial role in transporting oxygen from the lungs to the body's tissues and returning carbon dioxide from the tissues back to the lungs.
+PRP Plasma (1 Tube) is a vital protein found in red blood cells (erythrocytes) that plays a crucial role in transporting oxygen from the lungs to the body's tissues and returning carbon dioxide from the tissues back to the lungs.
 It is a complex protein consisting of four subunits, each containing a heme molecule capable of binding oxygen.

-Structure and Functions of Hemoglobin
+Structure and Functions of PRP Plasma (1 Tube)

-Hemoglobin is composed of four polypeptide chains: two alpha chains and two beta chains.
+PRP Plasma (1 Tube) is composed of four polypeptide chains: two alpha chains and two beta chains.
 Each of these chains contains one heme molecule, a complex consisting of protoporphyrin and an iron ion.
 The iron ion in the heme binds an oxygen molecule, allowing hemoglobin to transport oxygen throughout the body.

-Table 1: Composition of Hemoglobin
+Table 1: Composition of PRP Plasma (1 Tube)

 Component | Description |